 7: Tony Montana: Scarface - Al Pacino

 A second outing for Al Pacino.
 Here he plays the Cuban anti-Castro petty-crook, sent over in the Cuban Crime-Wave of the eighties, preceeding the cocaine explosion in Miami.
 He rises to the top of the lucrative drug trade with his best friend Manolo.
 The classic Icarus-style story .
 Why is he an anti-hero?
 He came from the gutter and rises up, he is loyal, he protects his friends, he does not wish to play politics, and refuses to grease dirty cops and snitch on small-timers, preferring to fight face-to-face.
-Full of classic lines, as well as superb dialogue, his partnership with drug kingpin Alejandro Sosa spirals and the reason we love Tony is shown: It is his humanity and decency that leads to his downfall.
-His moral code is his ultimate undoing.
-The ending where he is full of enough pure cocaine to withstand endless bullets, shows that no-one is unstoppable, and whilst it is remembered for catchy lines and violence, it is also a very intelligent twist on the parable of the American dream.
+Full of classic lines, as well as superb dialogue, his partnership with drug kingpin Alejandro Sosa spirals and the reason we love Tony is shown: His moral code is his ultimate undoing and his humanity and decency leads to his downfall.
+The ending shows that no-one is unstoppable, and whilst it is remembered for catchy lines and violence, it is also a very intelligent twist on the parable of the American dream.
 Once called "The Popcorn Godfather" it is rare you find someone who does not like this movie.

 8: Brodie Bruce: Mallrats, - Jason Lee

-Before Scientology, and the ambitious volume of My Name is Earl, Jason Lee was Brodie.
+Before Scientology, and the ambitiously voluminous My Name is Earl, Jason Lee was Brodie.
 Along with his best friend TS Quint (can you guess what shark film the director is a fan of?) they spend the day in the the local mall, both having been dumped by their respective girlfriends.
-Brodie spends the day avoiding his ex and her new beau, played by Ben Affleck, who wishes to do him a physical disservice, ducking the mall security guard, LaFours (yep, another reference), scheming with Jay and Silent Bob (the last time, except for Clerks II, they were actually funny on film), and trying to get T.S back with his girl, Brandy, who's father, played hilarioulsly by Michael Rooker, is hosting a gameshow in the mall.
+Brodie spends the day avoiding his ex and her new beau, played by Ben Affleck, who wishes to do him a physical disservice, ducking the mall security guard, LaFours (yep, another reference), scheming with Jay and Silent Bob (when they were still funny), and trying to get T.S back with his girl, Brandy, who's father, played hilarioulsly by Michael Rooker, is hosting a gameshow in the mall.
 With more natural outrage than anyone else, more pop-culture references than a million Marvel movies, and a warm and endering humour, peppered by a razor-sharp script showcasing Brodie's angst.
 This movie did more for the genre than it is credited for and should dwarf American Pie, Clueless, and Superbad in takings as it is vastly superior and injected a much needed boost into the tired genre. sadly often overlooked, I am sure I am not the only half-geek that saw plenty of themselves in Brodie.
 The soundtrack is immense, and it really was a watershed.

 Is racism still with us?
 This tells us the truth, as different as it might be